-Faride Ramos, Juan Pablo Socarrás, Mulierr, and Bettina Spitz were the designers whose collections drew most of the attendant’s eyes towards the runway.
+Faride Ramos, Juan Pablo Socarrás, Mulierr, and Bettina Spitz were the designers whose collections drew most of the attendant’s eyes towards the runway at Bogota Fashion Week.
 Sunny colors, iconic neighborhoods of the capital, flora & fauna, hammock-inspired pigments, and unusual art performances modeled along the three days of BOGFW.

-Faride Ramos paid Bogotá an homage by stitching patterns and the names of the most renowned neighborhoods to the mustardy-yellow two-piece suits.
+Faride Ramos paid Bogotá an homage, by stitching patterns and the names of the most renowned neighbourhoods to the mustardy-yellow two-piece suits.

 The Germano-Colombian Bettina Spitz, who is known around the scene for her classic designs, surprised the cameras and the gazes of the guests when the models posed her new collection inspired by the flora & fauna of Colombia in a clear intention to seduce a different public.